What is lead?

-1. A landlord is not allowed to deny housing to anyone because they have children.
+- A landlord is not allowed to deny housing to anyone because they have children.

-2. Your landlord must keep the painted surfaces in your apartment in good condition.
-And he/she must work in a specific safe manner when making updates to the interior and exterior of the home if the house was built before 1978.
-Learn more here.
+- Your landlord must keep the painted surfaces in your apartment in good condition.
+Your landlord must work in a specific safe manner when making working on the inside and outside of the home if the house was built before 1978.
+Click here to learn more.

 Healthy CT 2020

 The Lead Poisoning Prevention Program is contributing to the statewide initiative Healthy Connecticut 2020 as one of the focus areas under the Environmental focus area Health of the State Health Improvement Plan.
 The Lead Program has committed to working with partners throughout the state in order to decrease the incidence rate of childhood lead poisoning to less than 3%.